Integrating central extensions of Lie algebras via Lie 2-groups: Appendix: Differential calculus on locally convex spaces

 exists and if the map \mbox{ $df\from U\times X\to Y$} is continuous.
 If \mbox{ $n>1$} we inductively define \mbox{ $f$} to be \emph{\mbox{ $C^{n}$}} if it is \mbox{ $C^{1}$} and \mbox{ $df$} is \mbox{ $C^{n-1}$} and to be \mbox{ $C^{\infty}$} or \emph{smooth} if it is \mbox{ $C^{n}$} for all $n\in\N$.
 We denote the corresponding spaces of maps by \mbox{ $C^{n}(U,Y)$} and \mbox{ $C^{\infty}(U,Y)$}.

+A (locally convex) manifold is a topological Hausdorff space (without any further topological requirements) that is locally homeomorphic to open subsets of a locally convex space with smooth chart changes.
 A (locally convex) \textit{Lie group} is a group which is a smooth Hausdorff manifold modeled on a locally convex space such that the group operations are smooth.
 A locally convex Lie algebra is a Lie algebra, whose underlying vector space is locally convex and whose Lie bracket is continuous. \end{definition}

 The proof of the following theorem is standard, see for instance \cite[Proposition III.1.9.18]{Bourbaki98Lie-groups-and-Lie-algebras.-Chapters-1--3}.

 \begin{theorem} Let $G$ be a group $U\se G$ be a subset containing $e$ and let $U$ be endowed with a manifold structure.
 Moreover, assume that there exists an open neighborhood $V\se U$ of $e$ such that \begin{itemize} \item [i)] $V^{-1}=V$ and $V\cdot V\se U$, \item [ii)] $V\times V\ni (g,h)\mapsto gh \in U$ is smooth, \item [iii)] $V\ni g\mapsto g^{-1}\in V$ is smooth and \item [iv)] $V$ generates $G$ as a group. \end{itemize} Then there exists a manifold structure on $G$ such that $V$ is open in $G$ and such that group multiplication and inversion is smooth.
 Moreover, for each other choice of $V$, satisfying the above conditions, the resulting smooth structures on $G$ coincide. \end{theorem}